YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 MUPIP CREATE copies existing journaling information from the Global Directory to the database file, establishing journaling characteristics for all GDE supported journal-options.

 .. note::
-   YottaDB/GT.M applies journaling information in the Global Directory to a database file only when it is created.
+   YottaDB applies journaling information in the Global Directory to a database file only when it is created.
 Thereafter use MUPIP, or under unusual circumstances DSE, to change journaling characteristics in database files.
 Be sure to use GDE to reflect current journaling needs so that the next time you use MUPIP CREATE you get the desired journaling characteristics.

 DSE DUMP -FILEHEADER displays the current values for all established journaling characteristics.

 This section provides a description of the MUPIP SET command with specific reference to the journaling related qualifiers.
-For information on the other MUPIP SET qualifiers, refer to Chapter 5: “General Database Management”.
+For information on the other MUPIP SET qualifiers, refer to `Chapter 5: “General Database Management” <https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html>`_.

 MUPIP SET -JOURNAL can change some database characteristics when journaling is active for a specific file or region(s).
-The first run of MUPIP SET -JOURNAL on an older database automatically changes the maximum/minimum journal settings to match those required by the current YottaDB/GT.M version.
+The first run of MUPIP SET -JOURNAL on an older database automatically changes the maximum/minimum journal settings to match those required by the current YottaDB version.
 MUPIP SET operates on database files, journal files, regions or replication state.

 The format for the MUPIP SET command is: